On-Demand Application Rules

 McAfee ePO Reporting Options

-BeyondTrust Reporting (in ePO) Select this option to raise a Privilege Management reporting event.
+BeyondTrust Reporting (in ePO) Select this option to raise an Endpoint Privilege Management reporting event.
 These are available in BeyondTrust Reporting.